 When test results can be defined as positive or negative, all possible outcomes can be recorded in a simple 2×2 table (see table Distribution of Hypothetical Test Results) from which important discriminatory test characteristics, including sensitivity, specificity, positive and negative predictive value, and likelihood ratio (LR), can be calculated (see table Distribution of Test Results of a Hypothetical Leukocyte Esterase Test in a Cohort of 1000 Women With an Assumed 30% Prevalence of UTI).

-Sensitivity, specificity, and predictive values are typically considered characteristics of the test itself, independent of the patient population.
+Sensitivity and specificity are typically considered characteristics of the test itself, independent of the patient population.

 Thus, a test that is positive in 8 of 10 patients with a disease has a sensitivity of 0.8 (also expressed as 80%).
 Sensitivity represents how well a test detects the disease; a test with low sensitivity does not identify many patients with disease, and a test with high sensitivity is useful to exclude a diagnosis when results are negative.
 Sensitivity is the complement of the false-negative rate (ie, the false-negative rate plus the sensitivity = 100%).